10 super easy decluttering and organizing tips

 Avoid the just-in-case trap

 Are you hanging on to things “just in case”?
-I had an interesting chat about this with my sister-in-law a couple of weeks ago.
-She mentioned some of the supply chain concerns we’re currently experiencing in a post-pandemic world, and that we need to be careful what we get rid of because we may never be able to get some of these things again.
+I had an interesting chat about this with my sister-in-law when we were experiencing supply chain concerns in the post-pandemic world.
+She said we need to be careful what we get rid of because we may never be able to get some of these things again.

-I believe the supply chain issues will work themselves out, but it was a good reminder not to fall into the just-in-case trap.
+The supply chain issues have mostly worked themselves out, but it was a good reminder not to fall into the just-in-case trap.
 If you’ve been managing fine without using an item, or had forgotten you owned it, you really don’t need it.
+In several years of decluttering thousands of items, I only recall one or two situations where I wished I’d kept something I’d gotten rid of.

 Avoid replacing old stuff with more stuff